robmarkcole/Hue-sensors-HASS/README.md

 # Hue-sensors-HASS
 [FOR COMMUNITY SUPPORT PLEASE USE THIS THREAD](https://community.home-assistant.io/t/hue-motion-sensors-remotes-custom-component)

-**The latest stable release is 0.8.
-Only use a later release if you are a developer or someone who wants to help out by testing the latest changes.
-I don't own all the hardware so rely on community assistance for testing**

 Place the custom_components folder in your configuration directory (or add its contents to an existing custom_components folder).
 You need to set up [Hue bridge](https://www.home-assistant.io/components/hue/) first.

 Hue dimmer remotes can be used for a click and long press (hold button for 2 sec and see LED blink twice).